 This is when the problem starts.
 You go on a date with a person not because you want to have some quality time but because you want to see is he better than the other men you are talking to.
 You like different aspects of different people and end up being in a dilemma on whom to choose.
 Even if you choose one, their good traits start losing their charm soon enough causing you to end what had merely started.
 That does not make them a bad date.

 Ridiculously High Expectations

 The choices actually tend to make you find that one person who is absolutely perfect.
 He needs to have all the qualities which are found in different men and must have some class because that is only how he can make you stay with him for a longer period of time.
 There is no concept of falling in love with the imperfections because the world is full of them and no one is interested in being with someone who has flaws, no matter how flawed they themselves are.

 Uncertainty and Confusion

 Second guessing is unbelievably prevalent.
 Even if you have found yourself one gem of a person, you’ll keep thinking whether that person is actually the right choice for you.
 People have become so skeptical and conscious that all the good things make them question if they are real or not.

 Too much choice has definitely created confusion among the masses because they don’t believe what they see and they don’t get to see the things in which they really believe.
-There is always a fear of settling down and assuming that one could have made a better choice.
+There is always a fear of settling down and finding happiness assuming that one could have made a better choice.
 The prospect of likeness and love has totally vanished because people are being more judgmental during a date rather than enjoying some good time.
 “Real magic in relationships means an absence of judgment of others,” says Wayne Dyer, a renowned American motivational speaker and a self-author.
 The truth being that the more choices you have, the unhappier you’ll be in a relationship because you’ll always be thinking that you might have made a more fulfilling choice.

 Lack of Trust